 Elisabeth was hired as a Deputy-Editor-in-Chief by trade press publishing house Werbeplanung.at, to which she has been contributing to since 2009.
 She was responsible for redesigning the website and reaching new audiences.
 During her time at Werbeplanung.at, she managed to double on-site traffic and newsletter subscriptions.
 In early 2013, Elisabeth decided to move back to San Francisco to serve as a Silicon Valley reporter for Austrian and German media, covering topics ranging from tech, media to health trends.
 Further, she’s working on journalism projects that will prove that high quality content is a business model, after all.

-In recent years, Elisabeth has also talken public speaking engagements.
+In recent years, Elisabeth has also done public speaking engagements and lectures about innovation and the future of media.
 She has received speaking and vocal training by Austrian actress and TV/Radio host Barbara Fleißner.
-Frustrated with so many female digital professionals being stuck in their mid-career, she co-founded the platform Digitalista.
+Frustrated with so many female digital professionals being stuck in their mid-career, she co-founded the platform Digitalista, which received several awards for supporting women.